-In the strong excitation regime the third order spectrum leads to striking deviations among the CHD and squeezing spectra and among the 2LA and the 3LA.
+In the strong-excitation regime the third-order spectrum leads to striking deviations between the CHD and squeezing spectra and between the 2LA and the 3LA.
 On the one hand, the sidebands become dispersive \cite{hmcb10}.
-This comes out when $\lambda_{\pm}$ become complex, that is, for $\Omega > \gamma_+/4$, but is visible only for strong enough excitation that the spectral components split.
-While the second order peaks are Lorentzians, the third order terms are dispersive and of comparable size for the 2LA or bigger for the 3LA.
-On the other hand are the large deviations in the size of spectra.
-The third order spectrum is much bigger in the 3LA than in the 2LA, not only for the sharp peak.
-They contribute most of the total CHD spectrum. \end{widetext}
+This comes out when $\lambda_{\pm}$ become complex, that is, for $\Omega > \gamma_+/4$, but it is only for strong enough excitation that the spectral components split.
+While the second-order peaks are Lorentzians, the third-order ones are dispersive and of comparable size for the 2LA \cite{hmcb10} or bigger for the 3LA.
+On the other hand, there are large deviations in the size of the spectra.
+The third-order spectrum is much bigger in the 3LA than in the 2LA, not only for the sharp peak.
+The third-order spectrum contributes most of the total CHD spectrum.

 The above effects can be explained as follows.
-The third order correlation of fluctuation operators gives a measure of the atom-laser nonlinearity, which grows with increasing laser intensity, and the deviation from Gaussian fluctuations of the fluorescence.
+The third-order correlation of fluctuation operators gives a measure of the atom-laser nonlinearity, which grows with increasing laser intensity, and the deviation from Gaussian fluctuations of the fluorescence.
 Also, it should be mentioned that the dipole fluctuations of the driven transition are enhanced due to the coupling to the long-lived state $| a \rangle$, which is populated by the increased number of spontaneous emission events from the excited state, Eq. (\ref{eq:alpha_aa}).
-An early example of this effect in the three-level configuration of this paper is the reported large deviations in the photon statistics from those of a 2LA \cite{MeSc90}.
+An early study of this effect in the three-level configuration of this paper reported large deviations in the photon statistics from those of a 2LA \cite{MeSc90}.

-We recall that in the CHD spectrum the second and third order components cannot be measured separately.
-The former approaches the latter only in the weak driving regime.
+We recall that in CHD the second- and third-order components cannot be measured separately; both are merged in a single measured signal.
 CHD goes beyond the concept of squeezing when studying phase-dependent fluctuations.